matthieugomez/EconPDEs.jl/README.md

 ```

 The drift is positive below `0.5` and negative above `0.5`, so the equation chooses the
 forward or backward derivative at each grid point.
-The sign convention is: write the
-stationary equation as `0 = RHS - rho * v` and return `vt = -(RHS - rho * v)`.
-Full HJB
-examples, including policy choice and endogenous upwinding, are in the documentation.
+Full HJB examples, including policy
+choice and endogenous upwinding, are in the documentation.

 ## Interface